Fleas and Flea Control Sydney

-Fleas and flea pest control has been an issue presenting itself to humanity since the beginning of time.
-Fleas are highly specialized blood sucking parasites that generally get introduced to the home by cats and dogs.
+Fleas and flea pest control have been an issue presenting themselves to humanity since the beginning of time.
+Fleas are highly specialized blood-sucking parasites that generally get introduced to the home by cats and dogs.

-Fleas are 1.5 to 4.0 mm in length, light brown to mahogany in colour and roughly oval shaped.
+Fleas are 1.5 to 4.0 mm long, light brown to mahogany in colour and roughly oval-shaped.
 Their laterally flattened appearance allows them to move quickly.
-They have a small head with sawing and sucking mouth parts, and two tiny eyes.
-Both the male and female rely on blood for their nutrition, but can survive for several months without it.
+They have a small head with sawing and sucking mouthparts and two tiny eyes.
+Both males and females rely on blood for their nutrition but can survive for several months without it.

 Fleas have a four-stage life cycle.
 1. Eggs, 2.
 Larvae, 3.
 Pupa, 4. flea adults.
 The complete life cycle from flea eggs to flea adults can vary from two weeks to eight months.